SkyendTechnologies/Zoltraak/README.md

    File access is managed via smart contracts, ensuring only authorized users can retrieve and decrypt the data.

 4. **Token Economy**
-   - Users pay in ZLT tokens for file sharing and storage services.
+   - Users pay in ZOL tokens for file sharing and storage services.
-   - Storage nodes earn ZLT tokens by maintaining file fragments and ensuring uptime.
+   - Storage nodes earn ZOL tokens by maintaining file fragments and ensuring uptime.

 5. **File Retrieval**
-   Authorized users can retrieve the file by paying ZLT tokens and decrypt it using the provided keys.
+   Authorized users can retrieve the file by paying ZOL tokens and decrypt it using the provided keys.

 ---